 The LEFT function is one of the text functions in Microsoft Excel.
 You can use it as a standalone function as well as in collaboration with the other functions.
 This article will give you an overview of the LEFT function in Excel.

-The LEFT function returns a certain number of characters from the left side of a text string which is supplied to the function.
-For example, =LEFT(“text”,2) returns “te” which is the 2 characters from the left-most side of the string “text”.
+The LEFT function returns a certain number of characters from the left side of a text string that is supplied to the function.
+For example, =LEFT(text,2) returns te which is the 2 characters from the left-most side of the string text.

 =LEFT (text, [num_chars])